 Make sure that you continue to engage with your followers on social media.
 You need to show that there is someone behind your account, not just a machine.

 I’m putting Pinterest in a separate category to social media because Pinterest is first and foremost a search engine.
-People go on Pinterest to find ideas on what to cook, how to decorate their home, how to plan their travels, etc. They don’t really use it as a place to engage with other people.
+People use Pinterest to find ideas on cooking, decorating their home, planning their travels, etc. They don’t really use it as a place to engage with other people.

 Pinterest is the main driver of traffic for most content creators.
 It can be hard to keep up with pinning on a regular basis though.